dia-meTr/alpaka-apigw-config-manager/README.md

 ## 🔒 Security

 ### Authentication

+**⚠️ SSO Recommendation**: If your company has a Single Sign-On (SSO) solution (e.g., SAML, OAuth2, OIDC), it is **strongly recommended** to integrate it instead of using the built-in authentication system.
+This provides:
+- Centralized user management
+- Enhanced security through your company's identity provider
+- Better compliance with organizational policies
+- Reduced maintenance overhead

+The current authentication system (JWT-based) is provided for development and environments without SSO, but should be replaced with SSO integration in production deployments.

+**Current Authentication Implementation:**
 - JWT tokens for stateless authentication
 - Tokens stored in localStorage (consider httpOnly cookies for production)
 - Password hashing with bcrypt